 love at first sight: The instant and extreme romantic attraction for a stranger the first time you see them.

 I love you: A phrase used to express to another person the maximum level of love you feel for them

 Try our Valentine's day Game.

-    If you found this English vocabulary about Valentine's Day useful, share it with others:
+If you found this English Vocabulary about Valentine's Day interesting or useful, let others know about it: